-Gold hits new record high on Fed rate cut bets
+Gold Hits New Record High On Fed Rate Cut Bets

 On Monday it hit a new high of $2,256.44, according to Bloomberg News.

-Powell said the report was "pretty much in line with our expectations" and decision-makers were on track to hit their long-term inflation target of two percent.
+Powell said the report was "pretty much in line with our expectations" and decision-makers were on track to hit their long-term inflation target of 2 per cent.

 He said that while the recent inflation data was higher than the Fed would have liked, the February figures were "definitely more along the lines of what we want to see".